yilianrong/bug-bounty-reference/README.md

 ### Brute Force

 - [How I could have hacked all Facebook accounts](http://www.anandpraka.sh/2016/03/how-i-could-have-hacked-your-facebook.html) by Anand Prakash
+  - The author found a simple vulnerability on "Facebook" that could gave him full access of another users account by setting a new password.
+  -
 - [Facebook Account Take Over by using SMS verification code](https://arunsureshkumar.me/index.php/2016/04/24/facebook-account-take-over/) by Arun Sureshkumar
 - [How I Could Compromise 4% (Locked) Instagram Accounts](https://www.arneswinnen.net/2016/03/how-i-could-compromise-4-locked-instagram-accounts/) by Arne Swinnen
 - [InstaBrute: Two Ways to Brute-force Instagram Account Credentials](https://www.arneswinnen.net/2016/05/instabrute-two-ways-to-brute-force-instagram-account-credentials/) by Arne Swinnen